Your Best 'Why I Got Kicked Out Of The Bar' Stories: Part One | Onward State

 “I went behind the bar after coming out of the bathroom and told the bartenders, ‘Fuck you I can make my own drink.’
 I was promptly carried out and thrown onto the sidewalk chipping a tooth.”

-Is it really your 21st birthday if you don’t end the night with at least some type of injury?
+Is it really a 21st birthday, even when it’s not your own, if you don’t end the night with at least some type of injury?

 Bar: Café 210